 Sir William Lucas, the local dignitary, came to greet us.
 He brought along his daughter, Miss Lucas.
 Charles introduced all 11 of us.
 I could see people nearby hushed and gossiped, assessing each one of us like we were a herd of sheep in a market.

-Bingley went off to dance with Miss Lucas, out of courtesy for she was quite plain and I could see his eyes straying across the room from time to time, to look for better prospect.
+Bingley went off to dance with Miss Lucas, out of courtesy for she was quite plain, and I could see his eyes straying across the room from time to time, to look for a better prospect.
 As soon as I heard people talking about my 10,000 a year, I stalked off to a corner of the wall and observed the people.

 Some of them dressed reasonably well.
 The town must be doing quite all right, due to its proximity to London.
-There was some pleasant looking young women.
+There were some pleasant looking young women.
 If they did not gaze at me so often and whispered in hushed voices, I would have tried to stand near them and listen to their conversation.
 But many of them stared at me curiously.
 I had no interest to put myself forward to these impolite people and talk to them.
-I did not ask for being introduced to any people either.
+I did not ask for being introduced to many people either.

 I walked around the room for about half an hour, observing the follies of the people, until Bingley came to ask me to dance with a sister of the prettiest girl in the room.
 He had been dancing and chatting with Miss Bennet just then.

 I was annoyed by Bingley's words.
 Why would I want his second best when I could have any woman in London, let alone Hertfordshire.
-I brushed him off with some severe set down about the sister.
+I brushed him off with some strict set down about the sister.

 But the blasted the lady seemed to have heard my harsh words.
 I was worried she would burst out crying, drawing attention to us and forcing me to apologise.
 But she walked past, right under my nose, went to stand beside Miss Lucas and chatted to her eagerly, laughing and darting her eyes my way all the while.
 What was so funny for being considered not handsome enough to dance with?

-I took closer look at the young woman.
+I took a closer look at the young woman.
 She was dressed in a simple pale yellow muslin gown that accentuated her curve.